BonneGueule x Inis Meáin: our summer linen sweater

 Reminder about Inis Meáin

-It's a brand already well known to many of you, particularly because we had already collaborated with it 2 years ago, on a chunky winter knit cardigan .
+It's a brand that is already well known to many of you, especially because we already collaborated with it 2 years ago, on a chunky winter knit cardigan .

-You made it such a success that it was one of the rare collabs that we brought back to our shop twice...
+You made it such a success that it was one of the rare collaborations that we brought back twice to our shop...

-At the time, we explained in detail how Tarlach, a Dublin entrepreneur, had resurrected an entire local craft by giving the inhabitants of the small island of Inis Meáin the opportunity to express their unique know-how in knitting, thus creating the brand of the same name.
+At the time, we explained in detail how Tarlach, a Dublin entrepreneur, had revived an entire local craft by giving the inhabitants of the small island of Inis Meáin the opportunity to express their unique know-how in knitwear, thus creating the brand of the same name.

-It really is a brand that benefits from such advanced know-how that the quality of its knitwear simply goes further than what is normally done in luxury.
-On this point, Inis Meáin can truly boast of competing with the big names thanks to the ancestral know-how of the island's inhabitants.
+It is truly a brand that enjoys such advanced know-how that the quality of its knitwear simply goes further than what is normally done in luxury.
+On this point, Inis Meáin can really boast of competing with the big names thanks to the ancestral know-how of the inhabitants of the island.

 (And it is no coincidence that the multi-brand e-shops that distribute it are initially dedicated to the most prestigious brands.)

-But images are sometimes better than words, and we suggest you review our report on Inis Meáin, to better understand what you are dealing with.
+But sometimes a picture is worth a thousand words, and we suggest you watch our report on Inis Meáin again to better understand what you are dealing with.

 Why a “summer sweater”?

-We can already see you coming, telling us “But in summer we don’t wear sweaters, right?”
+We can already see you coming, saying to us "But in summer we don't wear sweaters, right?"

-It's a bit of a misnomer, because you're not ONLY going to wear it in summer.
-It's also a sweater for spring.
+This is a bit of an abuse of language, because you are not going to wear it ONLY in summer.
+It is also a sweater for spring.

-Anyway, yes, a sweater for sunny days definitely has its uses!
+Anyway, yes, a sweater for sunny days does indeed have its uses!

-See that whole time of year where it's hot during the day, but quite cool in the morning and evening?
+You know that whole time of year where it's hot during the day, but pretty cool in the morning and evening?

-I don't know about you, but every year when spring arrives I find myself stupidly cold even though it's 20° in the afternoon...
+I don't know about you, but every year when spring arrives I stupidly find myself with a cold even though it's 20° in the afternoon...

-Simply because it's too hot to wear a wool knit, but too cold in the morning to only be in a t-shirt or shirt.
+Simply because it's too hot to wear a woolen sweater, but too cold in the morning to wear just a t-shirt or shirt.

-Hence the interest in a 100% linen sweater, with a well-opened knit to let air through.
-It will protect you during cooler times of the day while being ventilated for times when the sun is stronger.
+Hence the interest in a 100% linen sweater, with a very open knit to let air pass through.
+It will protect you during the cooler moments of the day while being airy for the moments when the sun is stronger.

 Like François, you will appreciate the comfort and fluid drape of this sweater!

-And in addition to being thermoregulating, linen has the advantage of drying very quickly and wicking away perspiration and humidity very well.
-And for once, it's really a sweater that I can wear next to your skin, if you're going to the beach for example.
+And in addition to being thermoregulating, linen has the advantage of drying very quickly and wicking away perspiration and moisture very well.
+And for once, it's really a sweater that you can wear next to your skin, if you go to the beach for example.

-Thanks to its very airy side, it's a real joy, and it won't stay wet for too long if you sweat in it or get splashed by the waves.
+It's a real treat because it's very airy, and it won't stay damp for too long if you sweat in it or get splashed by the waves.

-In terms of style, the very marked character of linen (and this very particular knit which I will tell you about below) will offer much more depth and character to your outfits than a simple light, smooth sweatshirt, or your casual shirt worn alone. .
+In terms of style, the very marked character of linen (and of this very particular knit that I will tell you about below) will give much more relief and character to your outfits than a simple, smooth, light sweatshirt, or your casual shirt worn alone.

-Obviously, for a brand of the level of Inis Meáin, the knitwear is entirely fully fashioned , and its construction is completely remeshed .
+Obviously, for a brand of Inis Meáin's level, the knitwear is entirely fully fashioned. , and its construction is completely re-meshed .

-As with our own knits, this will be the guarantee of a cleaner fit and better comfort.
+As with our own knits, this will guarantee a cleaner fall and better comfort.

-This light beige shade will be easy to wear with summer colors, whether light blues like our bleach jeans, whites, pastel colors, or even sand tones.
+This light beige shade will be easy to wear with summer colors, whether they are light blues like on our bleach jeans, whites, pastel colors, or even sand tones.

 A unique knitting technique

-But what is surprising about this sweater is that the apparently "raw" and simple aspect of knitting hides, on the contrary, a fairly astonishing level of complexity.
+But what is surprising with this sweater is that the apparently "raw" and simple aspect of the knitting hides on the contrary a level of complexity which is quite astonishing.

 A beige thread speckled with gray

-The basis of this sweater is a beautiful beige linen thread, sparse with a beautiful dark gray which appears from time to time on the knit.
-From the outside, you would think that it is a simple classic knit similar to an "English rib", a stitch that you find on many sweaters.
+The base of this sweater is a beautiful beige linen thread, scattered with a beautiful dark gray that appears from time to time on the mesh.
+Seen from the outside, you would think that it is a simple classic knit similar to an "English rib", a stitch that you find on many sweaters.

 But then what creates all these little white reliefs that we see in the mesh?
-The secret is revealed on the back of the knitting...
+The secret is revealed on the reverse side of the knitting...

-The beige linen thread makes up the base of this sweater, which is enhanced by a nuanced gray speckling (the small dark areas that you see in the background).
-Bright white shades are also revealed on the surface, but they hide something quite unexpected on the reverse side...
+Beige linen yarn forms the base of this sweater, which is enhanced by a nuanced gray speckle (the small dark areas you see in the background).
+Bright white shades are also revealed on the surface, but they hide something quite unexpected on the reverse...

 The "floating jacquard", the foam of the island of Inis Meáin

-Thanks to a technique called “floating jacquard” , the expert workers of Inis Meáin combine the classic look of the English coast, with this "inside net".
+Thanks to a technique called "floating jacquard" , the expert workers of Inis Meáin combine the classic look of the English coast, with this "inner net".

-The “floating jacquard” allows you to create this “knitting within knitting”, visible on the inside!
+The "floating jacquard" allows to create this "knitting within the knitting", visible on the inside!
 We can clearly see here the random aspect of the process.

 This idea was inspired by the appearance of the sea foam in summer, whose calm contrasts with the terrible storms that can hit the island in winter.
 It is also an obvious nod to local tradition, recalling the appearance of a fishing net.

-The sea foam of Inis Meáin in summer, which inspired this unique knitting technique!
+The foam of the Inis Meáin sea in summer, which inspired this unique knitting technique!

 Another important detail: we have already told you that the brand likes to go to great lengths to constantly innovate in its knitting stitches.

-Well you should know that here, the program which is responsible for knitting this stitch creates a random interior pattern.
+Well you should know that here the program which is responsible for knitting this stitch creates a random inner pattern.

 Each sweater will therefore be a little unique, and you will never find exactly the same knit twice!

-You can bring out the uniqueness of the sweater by rolling its sleeves, which will reveal the "floating jacquard".
-Nice, right?
+You can bring out the uniqueness of the sweater by rolling up its sleeves, which will reveal the "floating jacquard".
+Cool, right?

-To tell you the truth, it's really the kind of thing that makes us dream: we've never seen it anywhere else, and we take a certain pleasure in being able to offer you something unique on a piece as classic as a sweater !
+To tell you the truth, it's really the kind of thing that makes us dream: we've never seen it anywhere else, and we feel a certain pleasure in being able to offer you something unique on a piece as classic as a sweater!

 We told you above that Inis Meáin often went even further than what is usually found in luxury.

-This is truly a telling example: the expert hands of their workshops take the time to carry out this manual finishing, which brings a certain subtlety to the piece.
-These finishes are almost no longer done today, because they are considered too superfluous in the interests of industrial profitability.
+Here is a really telling example: the expert hands of their workshops take the time to carry out this manual finish, which brings a certain subtlety to the piece.
+These finishes are almost no longer done today, because they are considered too superfluous in a logic of industrial profitability.

-The reason for this, as you can imagine, is the difficulty of the task, the time required to carry it out, but above all, the absence of qualified workers for this type of operation these days...
+The reason for this, as you can imagine, is the difficulty of the task, the time needed to complete it, but above all, the lack of qualified workers for this type of operation these days...

 The edges of this sweater are rolled and finished by hand.
-An elegant detail which contributes to the lightness of this sweater!
+An elegant detail that contributes to the light appearance of this sweater!

-The collar also benefits from this, and it really contributes to the character of the piece and its relaxed side.
+The collar also benefits from this, and it really contributes to the character of the piece and its casual side.

 The rolling of the collar, also done by hand!
-Note in passing the gray speckling that we spoke to you about above, which can be seen better at this distance.
+Note in passing the gray speckles that we spoke about above, which can be seen better from this distance.

 A “Masters Of Linen” linen, traceable to France and Belgium

-Because these are above all the most renowned sources in the world for this material.
-And linen from this region of Europe produces the most beautiful fibers, with great robustness, a lovely hold on light and a pleasant hand.
+Because these are the most renowned sources in the world for this material.
+And the linen from this region of Europe produces the most beautiful fibers, with great robustness, a beautiful light absorption and a pleasant hand.

-Imagine that the flax that grows here (particularly in Normandy) is prized by the best spinning mills for its quality.
+Imagine that the flax that grows in our region (particularly in Normandy) is prized by the best spinning mills for its quality.

-And for once, we have here the Masters Of Linen certification, a guarantee of excellence in terms of quality, traceability, and ecology.
+And for once, we have the Masters Of Linen certification here, a guarantee of excellence in terms of quality, traceability, and ecology.

-The linen used for this sweater is certified "Masters Of Linen", the most recognized label for the traceability of linen and its quality.
+The linen used for this sweater is certified "Masters Of Linen", the most recognized label for linen traceability and quality.

 A few words to finish...

-Honestly, you always have to show restraint when it comes to talking about "unique" and not overuse superlatives about a product, but here I think we can say without hesitation that we have never seen a sweater like this from another brand.
+Honestly, you always have to be careful when it comes to talking about "unique" and not overuse superlatives about a product, but here I think we can say without hesitation that we have never seen a sweater like this from another brand.

-I really doubt you'll be able to find this anywhere other than Inis Meáin.
-It's almost a product that could be described as "experimental".
+I really doubt you'll find this anywhere else but Inis Meáin.
+It's almost a product you could call "experimental".

 To be completely frank, this is NOT the indestructible cotton sweatshirt either, it will require a little care.

-The knitting stitch is quite loose and open, and you will have to be careful not to snag it, especially the threads on the inside.
+The knitting stitch is quite loose and open, and care must be taken not to snag it, especially the threads on the inside.

-Despite everything, the sweater is made of linen, an inherently robust material, and the thread is quite thick and strong.
-So there should be no durability issues as long as you follow this caution.
+Still, the sweater is made of linen, which is a sturdy material by nature, and the yarn is quite thick and strong.
+So there should be no durability issues as long as you follow this warning.

 Did our “foam” sweater catch your eye?